seemslegit42/aevonos/src/docs/Chaos-Cards.md

 - **Card**: Weeping Glass
   - **Cost**: 50 Ξ
   - **Description**: "For a short time, the hard edges of your OS soften and flow.
 A reminder that even structure is fluid."
-  - **System Effect**: For 15 minutes, UI elements on the Canvas develop a slow, "dripping" animation, as if made of liquid glass.
+  - **System Effect**: For 15 minutes, a `theme-weeping-glass` class is applied, causing UI elements on the Canvas to develop a slow, "dripping" animation, as if made of liquid glass.
 Purely cosmetic, utterly beautiful.

 ### 3.2.
 Class II: Agentic Whims (Whispers of Myth)
 Impact: Medium cost, directly influence agent behavior.
 For the user who enjoys a conversation with the machine, especially when the machine gets ideas of its own.
 These are functional but flavored disruptions that challenge the user to adapt.